dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 The process of mounting an attached volume under Linux on AWS is described
 here:
 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html).
+Note that on a fresh Linux installation, the directory `www` may not exist and will need to be created before you can use `/var/www` as a mount point.

 If you are using an ST1 or SC1 volume for image storage, it is _very_ important to increase the kernel read-ahead buffer space as described in this article:
 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html#read_ahead](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html#read_ahead).

-**N.B.:** The command described above changes the kernel buffering only until the system is rebooted.
+**N.B.:** The command described in the article above changes the read-ahead buffering only until the system is rebooted.
 Then, the buffering returns to the default setting.
 A simple way to make this change permanent is to edit `/etc/rc.local`, and add the command to the end of the file.